 Is almond milk suitable for everyone?

-Almond milk is not suitable for those with a nut allergy, and it should be avoided if you have one.
+- Almond milk is not suitable for those with a tree nut allergy, and should be avoided if you have one.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Nutrition and Lifestyle Medicine (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.